 Summer Bushwalk - Ian Bignall - Pastels and Pencils

 Untitled - Lynn Nicholas - Fun With Printmaking

 Workgroups provide opportunities for ASOC members to meet and practise their art in the company of artists with similar interests and in a friendly, relaxed atmosphere.
 Formal tuition is not regularly provided; however, members learn through sharing with one another.

 Regular workgroups meet in the Studio for a half-day session each week during ACT school terms.
 A Studio fee of $50 per person is payable at the start of each term.
 Some workgroups make extra bookings to meet when the Studio is available, e.g., during term breaks.
 These casual bookings are $6 pp for a half day and $12 pp for a full day.
 See the Workgroups Policy for information on mid-term vacancies.

-The Digital Art Workgroup, the Open Studio on Sundays Group and the Occasional Figure Drawing Group meet occasionally in the studio, and those who attend pay the casual rate per session.
+The Digital Art Workgroup and the Occasional Figure Drawing Group meet occasionally in the studio, and those who attend pay the casual rate per session.

 In some groups, members contribute to additional expenses, such as model fees.

 All fees should be paid to the Convenor of the group.